 - Proposing the use of one of the cabins as isolation facility while waiting for transfer to a testing facility should anyone develop symptoms whilst onboard

-For your assurance as well as ours every client stepping onboard needs to declare that they are not symptomatic as well as have not been 'in close contact' with someone who has been confirmed as having COVID19 or who is self isolating due to COVID19 as defined below.
+For your assurance as well as ours every client stepping onboard needs to declare that they are not symptomatic as well as have not been 'in close contact' with someone who has been confirmed as having COVID19 or who is self isolating due to COVID19.

-Any client falling under any of the above should be self isolating at home and will not be allowed to board the helicopter or M.V.
+Any client showing signs and symptoms of a cold should be isolating at home and will not be allowed to board the helicopter or M.V.
 Flightless.

 Asides from that we advise any clients over 70 years of age to get a medical clearance from their GP prior to travel.